brycewray/hugo-site/content/posts/2019/11/mixed-nuts-2019-11.md

 *Collision-avoidance technology is still not offered across all new vehicle models.
 You just know that a lawsuit is bound to happen when someone is killed in a new econocar lacking such tech.*

 If you're thinking about buying your next HDTV, do some Googling about  backlighting problems.
 Certain brands and models seem more prone than others.
 I know whereof I speak, unfortunately.
-MicroLEDs will solve the problem---when/if they're affordable in my lifetime.
+MicroLEDs will solve the problem --- when/if they're affordable in my lifetime.

 *If you have to be up and out at six a.m. on a weekend, the quiet of the neighborhood gas station is infinitely nicer than the usual dog-eat-dog trip during rush hour.
 Can almost feel your blood pressure drop.*

 Our community allows only two options for high-speed home connectivity[^OnlyOne].
 I thus soon will have to sign up for at least another year's worth of the only one of those two that provides the *synchronous* broadband connectivity my work (paid and otherwise) requires.
 Maybe in a few years, 5G will make that [Hobson's choice](https://en.wikipedia.org/wiki/Hobson%27s_choice) a thing of the past.

 [^OnlyOne]: Of course, some of you have only one choice or, worse, zero choices.
 (Observing the utter paucity of such choices in my rural birthplace, on my occasional trips back there, is at once enlightening and appalling.)
-However, if you---as do I---live in one of the ten most populous metro areas in the U.S., that simply shouldn't be the case.
+However, if you --- as do I --- live in one of the ten most populous metro areas in the U.S., that simply shouldn't be the case.
 [South Korea](https://www.cnet.com/news/south-korea-gets-super-duper-fast-internet/) makes us look ridiculously backward by comparison.

 *Am really pleased with how Apple is solving a number of long-standing gripes about its products.
 Most notable examples are the new MacBook Pro 16 and the soon-coming Mac Pro, and more recently the [report](https://www.bloomberg.com/news/articles/2019-11-21/apple-ios-14-features-changes-testing-after-ios-13-bugs) of an overhaul to resolve software-release issues.
 Cupertino* has *been listening, after all.*